 When you are completely finished with the IEP (meeting has been held, all changes have been made, and information from the meeting has been entered), click the "submit IEP" tab and select the appropriate secretary.
 The "submit IEP" tab should be clicked when you are ready for the IEP to be locked (archived).
-This must be done by the Special Education Teacher as the submit button is sensitive to the person using it.
+This must be done by the Special Education Teacher.

-After the meeting has been held the Special Education Teacher will ensure, 1) additional notes are entered, 2) changes discussed at the meeting are reflected in EmbraceIEP, and 3) IEP is "Submitted".
+After the meeting has been held the Special Education Teacher will ensure, 1) additional notes are entered, 2) changes discussed at the meeting are reflected in EmbraceIEP, and 3) IEP is

+"Submitted".
 Once the "Submit IEP" has been reviewed by your Mid-State Secretary and required information has been entered into I-STAR the IEP will be locked (archived).